Sustainable Transportation in Golden

 Tickets: RTD Mobile Ticket App

-Park at a RTD Light Rail Station and look for train going to Jeffco Golden Government Center station.
+Park at any RTD Light Rail Station and look for train going to Jeffco Golden Government Center station (W Line).
 At the station, look for the Green Bus parked at Gate A. It will take you directly to the campus and let you off in front of Alderson Hall and across from the Guggenheim buildings on Illinois street.
 The bus picks up passengers in the same location for the return trip.
 Your Light Rail ticket transfers to the bus.
 You can also purchase packets of ten Rail tickets at Safeway and validate them using the Red Validate Tickets Box at the Light Rail Station.
 The Green Bus runs every 15 minutes through campus during the school year and every hour during the summer.
 Some students bring bikes and skateboards on the Light Rail and ride them to the campus from the Government Center station.
 A paved bike path is available from the station to the campus.

 Route Planning: RTD Trip Planner